cqse/teamscale-jacoco-agent/agent/README.md

 Register the agent by setting a `JAVA_OPTIONS` variable such that the Jetty process can see it.

+## Additional steps for SAP NetWeaver Java

+Please note that the Teamscale JaCoCo Agent requires at least Java 8, which is part of NetWeaver Java 7.50.
+Prior versions of NetWeaver Java are not supported by the Teamscale JaCoCo Agent.

+In order to set the JVM agent parameter, you need to use the NetWeaver Administrator to navigate to `Configuration` - `Infrastructure` - `Java System Properties` and add an additional JVM parameter.
+Use the search field to search for `agent`, and select the `-javaagent:<jarpath>[=<options>]` entry.
+In the `name` field, enter the first part, until the `.jar`, and provide all the options (*without* the `=`) in the `value` field.
+We advise to only set the `config-file` option here, and provide all other options via the config file.
+Choose `add` and then `save`, and restart the Java server from the SAP Management Console.

 ## Additional steps for Java Web Start

 Please ask CQSE for special tooling that is available to instrument Java Web Start processes.